redzic/DiViEn/README.md

 The output file may not be fully compatible with some video players at the moment due to a lack of proper timestamps being set.
 This should be fixed in the future.

+Distributed encoding currently is implemented in a basic form, but contains bugs.
+These should be fixed in the future.

 ### Current Limitations